lwang-astro/PeTar/README.md

     ╚═╝     ╚══════╝   ╚═╝   ╚═╝  ╚═╝╚═╝  ╚═╝
 ```

-PeTar is a N-body code designed to model collisional stellar systems, where multiplicity (binaries, triples ...) and close encounters are important for dynamical evolution.
+PeTar is an N-body code specifically designed for modeling collisional stellar systems, where factors such as multiplicity (binaries, triples, etc.) and close encounters play a crucial role in dynamical evolution.
+PeTar offers several key advantages:

-It combines three integration methods:
+- **Precise gravitational force modeling**: PeTar does not employ any softening of gravitational force, enabling accurate tracking of the orbital evolution of binaries, triples, and close encounters.

+- **Incorporation of single and binary stellar evolution**: Within the N-body simulation, PeTar dynamically evolves the masses, radii, and stellar types of individual stars.
+It also tracks significant events like supernovae, mass transfer, common envelope interactions, and binary mergers caused by stellar coalescence/collision and gravitational wave emission.

+- **Galactic potential inclusion**: PeTar allows for the simulation of tidal effects on stellar systems by incorporating the galactic potential.

+- **Parallel computing capabilities**: PeTar leverages multi-CPU processors/threads and GPU acceleration to accelerate simulations.
+This enables handling of over $10^7$ particles with a $100\%$ binary fraction.

+- **Interoperability with other codes**: PeTar can function as a module within other codes, facilitating the simulation of complex stellar environments.
+This includes compatibility with frameworks like AMUSE and SPH-based hydrodynamical code Asura-bridge.

+The core N-body algorithm of PeTar encompasses three distinct methods, each tailored to the separation distance between individual pairs of particles (stars):

-- The Barnes-Hut tree (Barnes & Hut 1986) is used to calculate long-range forces between particles, which are integrated with a second-order symplectic leap-frog integrator.
+- **Barnes-Hut tree method**: This technique, introduced by Barnes and Hut in 1986, is utilized for computing long-range forces between particles.
+These forces are then integrated using a second-order symplectic leap-frog integrator.

-- The fourth-order Hermite integrator with block time steps (e.g., Aarseth 2003) is applied to integrate the orbits of stars and the centers-of-mass of multiple systems with short-range forces.
+- **Fourth-order Hermite integrator with block time steps**: PeTar employs this integrator, inspired by Aarseth's work in 2003, to precisely integrate the orbits of stars and the centers-of-mass of multiple systems.
+It is particularly effective for handling short-range forces.

-- The slow-down algorithmic regularization method (SDAR; Wang, Nitadori & Makino 2020) is used to integrate the multiple systems, such as hyperbolic encounters, binaries and hierarchical few-body systems.
+- **Slow-down algorithmic regularization method (SDAR)**: PeTar leverages the SDAR method, developed by Wang, Nitadori, and Makino in 2020, to integrate the dynamics of short-distance multiple systems.
+This is especially useful for scenarios involving hyperbolic encounters, binaries, and hierarchical few-body systems.

-This readme provide a complete and short documentation to describe how to install and use the code.
-Please carefully read it first before asking questions to developers.
+The core implementation of PeTar is predominantly in the C++ programming language.
+However, external modules within PeTar can be written in various programming languages.
+The data analysis tool accompanying PeTar is developed in Python 3.
+Users are required to have a fundamental understanding of Python to effectively interact with the simulation data.
+In particular, users are encouraged to familiarize themselves with key Python modules such as `numpy`, `dict`, and `matplotlib`.
+These modules encompass a wide range of functions essential for tasks like data reading, processing, and visualization.

+This README document serves as a concise yet comprehensive guide detailing the installation and utilization of the code.
+It is strongly recommended that users thoroughly review this documentation before reaching out to the developers with any queries.

-More detail of the algorithms are described in Wang et al. (2020; arXiv: https://arxiv.org/abs/2006.16560).
+For a deeper understanding of the algorithms employed, additional details can be found in the work by Wang et al. (2020; available on arXiv: https://arxiv.org/abs/2006.16560).
-The Doxygen documentation for developers is under preparation.
+A Doxygen documentation tailored for developers is currently in the process of being prepared.

-In the test folder, there are two sample scripts (sample.sh and sample_galpy.sh) showing how to generate initial condition from mcluster, start the simulation and process the data to generate single, binary snapshots, core information and lagrangian radii.
+For a quick start, once the installation process is finished, users can explore two sample scripts in the test folder: [sample.sh](https://github.com/lwang-astro/PeTar/blob/master/test/sample.sh) and [sample_galpy.sh](https://github.com/lwang-astro/PeTar/blob/master/test/sample_galpy.sh).
+These scripts offer practical demonstrations of the entire process of simulating a star cluster using the PeTar code.
+This includes generating initial conditions from `mcluster`, initiating simulations, and processing data to create single and binary snapshots, core information, and Lagrangian radii.

-sample.sh includes binaries and stellar evolution (bse), sample_galpy.sh add Milky Way potential using galpy based on sample.sh.
+The sample.sh script incorporates binaries and stellar evolution (bse), while sample_galpy.sh enhances the simulation by integrating the Milky Way potential using galpy, building upon the functionalities of sample.sh.

-The main body of PeTar is written in c++ language.
-The external modules can have different programme languages.
-The data analysis tool is written in Python3.
-Users need the basic knowledge of Python to access the simulation data.
-Especially, it is recommended to learn how to use the Python modules `numpy`, `dict` and `matplotlib`, which cover the most functions to read, process and plot data.

 ## About the version

-The master branch of PeTar is frequently updated.
-In order to avoid using the unstable version, users can check the version printed by running `petar -h`.
-The version format has three types:
-- Develop mode: [PeTar commit count]_[SDAR commit count].
-In develop mode, the code can be used and should work properly for most conditions, some features are not fully tested.
-If users found an unphysical result, please report to the developers.
-- Test mode: test_[PeTar commit count]_[SDAR commit count].
-In test mode, the code is not confirmed to work properly, please don't use it for production.
-- Release mode: r[PeTar release number]_r[SDAR release number].
-In release mode, the code is a stable version.
-It is recommended to use.
-The release version is updated with a low frequency.
-Right now the first release is under preparing.
+PeTar code is maintained across multiple branches, and for users seeking stability, it is advisable to obtain the released version.
+The master branch undergoes regular updates to introduce new features and address bugs.
+Users can opt for this version if they find the new features beneficial.

+Other branches may not function correctly, and users are advised against interacting with them unless they have consulted the developer and comprehended the implementations and existing issues.

+Users can retrieve the code version by running `petar -h` or using `petar` to start a simulation.
+The code version will be presented in the format `[petar version][suffix]_[SDAR version]`, where:
+- `[petar version]` represents the commit count of the PeTar code.
+- `[SDAR version]` indicates the commit count of the SDAR code.
+- `[suffix]` signifies the development mode.
+If absent, it denotes the master version.
+If `[suffix]` is `e` or another term, it indicates an experimental or specialized version.

+The major modes are as follows:

+- **Release mode (r)**: This mode signifies a stable version recommended for general use.
+Release versions are infrequently updated, with the initial release currently being prepared.
+- **Master mode**: This mode is suitable for most conditions and is expected to function correctly.
+Users can use it for production runs.
+- **Develop mode (e)**: In this mode, the code should operate correctly but may contain bugs that lead to unexpected results.
+It is advisable to consult developers before use.
+- **Test mode (test)**: This mode is unverified for proper functioning and should not be employed for production purposes.

+The subsequent sections provide detailed explanations of the installation process and usage instructions.
+The final sections offer a brief overview of the methods employed in the code and introduce the AMUSE API.

 ## Content:
 - [Install](#install)